ikramkharou/news-_-inscription-_automation/README.md

 ## Usage

-### Command Line Interface
+### Command Line Interface (CLI) - `main.py`

+For command-line usage, use `main.py`.
 The application runs from the command line with the following arguments:

 ```bash
 python main.py --email <email> --url <url> --headless <true|false>